Group releases first report after reviewing complaints against Metro Transit Police

 ‘Horseplay’ by boys at Metro station descends into accusations of assault and excessive force and 13-year-old in cuffs

-Yaida Ford, a District lawyer who won a settlement for a client in a case against transit police and is representing another client with a claim, said she found Pavlik’s explanation lacking.
+Yaida Ford, a District lawyer who won a settlement for a client in a case against Transit Police and is representing another client with a claim, said she found Pavlik’s explanation lacking.
 She said bias training and improved communication are key to improving the department’s relationships with the public.

 “The chief’s comments ignore that witnesses and subject were not interviewed, which is a basic procedure,” Ford said.
 “I don’t think it is accurate to call this an ‘isolated’ incident, when in fact, all of the complaints seem to involve some form of miscommunication.”